samerkhair/FSLClassificatin/README.md

 - Batch Size:
   - Batch size refers to the number of training examples propagated through the network in a single forward/backward pass.
   - In this case, the batch size is set to 128 using batch_size = 128.
-A larger batch size can provide faster training time due to parallel computations but requires more memory.
-Smaller batch sizes may lead to slower training but can help generalize better.
-  - The appropriate batch size depends on the available memory, the size of the dataset, and the computational resources.

 - Learning Rate:
   - Learning rate determines the step size at each iteration during the optimization process.
   - In this case, the learning rate is set to 1e-4 (0.0001) using learning_rate = 1e-4.
-  - A higher learning rate can lead to faster convergence but risks overshooting the optimal solution.
-A lower learning rate may take more time to converge but can yield more precise results.
-  - The optimal learning rate is problem-dependent and often requires experimentation to find the best value.

  - Epochs:
    - An epoch represents a complete pass through the entire dataset during training.
    - In this case, the number of epochs is set to 15 using epochs = 15.
    - Training for multiple epochs allows the model to see the entire dataset multiple times, improving its ability to learn patterns and generalize.
-   - The number of epochs needed depends on the complexity of the task and the size of the dataset.
-It is typically determined through experimentation, monitoring validation performance, and early stopping techniques.

 - Loss Criterion:
   - The loss criterion defines the objective function used to measure the difference between predicted and true labels during training.
   - In this case, the CrossEntropyLoss criterion is used, which is suitable for multi-class classification problems.